Enrichment functions

 steal_pii | Emails requesting updates to billing information, personal identification, and tax returns. |

-Content tags are subcategories that provide additional context for financial-themed phishing attacks.
+Tags are subcategories that provide additional context for financial-themed phishing attacks.
 The service returns the following values:

 name | description |